 “Dogs don’t know about beginnings, and they don’t speculate on matters that occurred before their time.
 Dogs also don’t know—or at least don’t accept—the concept of death.
 With no concept of beginnings or endings dogs probably don’t know that for people having a dog as a life companion provides a streak of light between two eternities of darkness.”

 -Stanley Coren (He is a Canadian neuropsychological researcher, psychology professor and writer, specializing in the history, intelligence and mental abilities of dogs).

 “I guess you don’t really own a dog, you rent them, and you have to be thankful that you had a long lease.”

 – Joe Garagiola (He was a professional baseball player)

-Again, I know these dog loss quotes can’t take away your pain, but I hope they’ve at least given you a tiny bit of solace.
+So, I know all too well that these dog loss quotes can’t take away your heartache.
+I hope they’ve at least given you a tiny bit of solace.